LobsterRoast/DS4-Joystick-Emulator/README.md

 ```
 The emulator locks your cursor into position to prevent it from reaching the edge of the screen, so you'll need to use Alt+Tab or toggle the emulator to switch to your desired window.
 To exit the emulator, press CTRL+Q. You can also use CTRL+T to toggle the emulator function without closing it entirely.

+**This was written for and tested on 60 FPS Bloodborne!
+30 FPS may feel different or janky.
+Feel free to tweak some stuff if it does.**